myrdstom/Store-Manager/README.md

 Store Manager is a web application that helps store owners manage sales and product inventory records.
 This application is meant for use in a single store.

-## Pre-requisites
-The UI pages are static for now and have no functionality however they can be viewed [here](https://myrdstom.github.io/Store-Manager/)

 ## Setup

 To setup,